SherazKhan/cluster-clyde/README.md

 # cluster-clyde
-Easy to use tool for quickly deploying EC2 clusters on AWS - primarily focused on using Dask Distributed
+Easy to use tool for quickly deploying EC2 clusters on AWS - primarily focused for use with Dask Distributed

+---

+# Under development.